 A fellow traveler complained this week that when his counselor gives him assignments, he feels that it is like asking a man to read a self help book when the man can’t read.

 This would sound like a valid objection,but the man stopped there.
 He should have continued.
 I do have to change and grow, so maybe we could start by ( fill in the blank).
-Perhaps, in his case by learning to read.
+Perhaps, in his case by “learning to read” or by humbly confessing his limitations and asking for practical ideas

-I can always detect a malingerer from a truly limited person because, when given a suggestion or when complaining about a situation, they point out what they can’t do about it; rather than sharing what they have tried and their willingness to do the little they can.
+I can always detect a malingerer from a truly limited person because, when given a suggestion, they point out what they can’t do and why the suggestion wont work; rather than sharing what they have tried and their plans and how the other might help and their willingness to do the little they can.

 The sluggard complains there is a lion in the street.
 Rather than ask who will help him go chase off the lion.
 Or could he borrow your spear?